MicrosoftDocs/learn/learn-pr/azure/get-started-azure-advisor/includes/6-batch-remediation.md

 :::image type="content" source="../media/azure-advisor-quick-fix-select-postpone-dismiss.png" alt-text="Screenshot showing how to bulk postpone or dismiss." lightbox="../media/azure-advisor-quick-fix-select-postpone-dismiss.png":::

 You can then deal with those recommendations at a later time (postpone), or they will be removed from the list altogether (dismiss).
+You can always review your postponed or dismissed recommendations in the "Postponed & Dismissed" tab under any recommendation.
+And as a reminder, postponed and dismissed recommendations will not be counted toward your Advisor Score.